 One strategy to ensure safe indoor air quality is to carry out regular testing in the form of tape-lifts, swabs, air-cell sampling at key areas within the HVAC systems, the samples are then cultured by an accredited laboratory for bacteria, viruses and mould.

-Real-time air testing for Temperature, Humidity, Carbon Dioxide (CO2) & Carbon Monoxide (CO) as well as VOCs (Volatile Organic Compounds), Sulphur Dioxide, Asbestos Fibres, Suspended Particles or other specified contaminants.
+Real-time air testing for Temperature, Humidity, Carbon Dioxide (CO2) & Carbon Monoxide (CO) as well as VOCs (Volatile Organic Compounds), PM2.5, PM10, Suspended Particles or other specified contaminants.

 4. AIR PURIFERS

 An air purifier like Aura Air is a standalone, pure-air producer for homes or businesses, which also provides real-time Air Quality data via an App or online Control Panel.

 Suitable for use in residential or commercial spaces.
 Aura Air units can be deployed quickly with fast installation, independent of HVAC systems, can be used in reception areas, waiting rooms, lounges and bedrooms.
 It captures and kills 99.9% of viruses, bacteria, mould and VOCs so your residents can breathe sanitised air within minutes of setup.
 Each unit is designed to exchange air 2.5 times per hour within a 55m2 area.

 The main difference between UV-C and filtration is that one sterilises the air and one cleans it.